Next day installation

 Shifting our focus to thermostat inconsistencies.
 A thermostat plays a vital role in controlling the boiler hot water flow temperature of your water.
 If it’s switched to ‘Off’ or set at a lower temperature, you might face a lack of hot water.

 So, how to troubleshoot this issue?
 Start by checking the thermostat settings.
 If it’s set lower than normal, simply adjust the temperature to a higher value.
-However, if adjusting the temperature of radiators or hot water does not produce the desired effect, it’s time to call an engineer.

 Remember, a damaged thermostat or a tripped high-temperature cutoff switch can also cause a lack of hot water.
 In such cases, it’s best to replace the thermostat or the switch to restore hot water supply.